Alert

 Non-participating hospitals will serve as the comparison group to evaluate the effectiveness of the model.

-Eligibility for participation will include non-pediatric transplant hospitals with an active kidney transplant program that performed at least 11 or more kidney transplants during each of the prior three years—2022 to 2024—in addition to having at least 50% of the hospital’s annual transplants being furnished to non-pediatric patients.
+Eligibility for participation includes non-pediatric transplant hospitals with an active kidney transplant program that performed at least 11 or more kidney transplants during each of the prior three years—2022 to 2024—in addition to having at least 50% of the hospital’s annual transplants being furnished to non-pediatric patients.

 Performance Score

-- Achievement.
+• Achievement.
 Based on the total number of kidney transplants relative to a participant-specific target, for a total of 60 points.
+The target is determined as the participant’s average number of transplants in three baseline years, multiplied by a national growth rate which may be positive or negative.

-- Quality.
-Based on the CollaboRATE Shared Decision-Making Score, Colorectal Cancer Screening, Three-Item Care Transition Measure, and a Post-Transplant Composite Graft Survival Rate measure, for a total of 20 points.
+• Quality.
+Based on the Post-Transplant Composite Graft Survival Rate measure, for a total of 20 points.
+Points will be earned based on percentile performance, like comparison to peers, nationally.

 Payment